CodePartnersMD/MD301-guide/curriculum/14/LAB.md

 #### How are we implementing it?

 - In the results view, include a hidden form that will be populated with the details of each book from the API response.
 Provide the ability for a user to click a button and add a single book to the database, using the details from the hidden form.
 Consider user experience when building out this functionality.
-- Where possible, reuse callbacks you created in earlier book app labs to add a single book to the database.
+- Where possible, reuse callbacks you created in earlier book app lab assignments to add a single book to the database.

 ### Feature 4: Provide user feedback upon successful addition